 Use of footnotes should be limited to increase readability of the text.
-If footnotes are nevertheless needed, they should be numbered with Arabic numbers.
-Note.
-A separate footnote is needed at each mention of a brand name (see section 3).
+If footnotes are needed, they should be numbered with Arabic numbers.
+Note: A separate footnote is needed at each mention of a brand name (see section 3 of the Instructions to Authors).